Do you know a teenager or young adult youth with disappointing behavior?

-Teens often resort to blaming others when faced with problems, whether trivial or significant.
-From childhood crises to navigating the complexities of adulthood, complaints are a common occurrence.
-Parents may find themselves listening to complaints from both younger and older teens, even adult children, who may have contributed to their own issues through various means like substance abuse or untreated mental illness.
+Teens often resort to blaming others when faced with problems—whether trivial or significant.
+From childhood crises to navigating the complexities of adulthood, complaints are a constant occurrence.
+Parents may find themselves listening to grievances from both younger and older teens, even adult children—many of whom have contributed to their own issues through substance abuse, poor choices, or untreated mental illness.

-This constant cycle of complaints can be frustrating and demoralizing for parents who have invested years in guiding their teenagers.
-It’s disheartening to witness a lack of problem-solving skills despite efforts to instill better judgment.
-The urge to respond to their complaints may be strong, but there’s a desire to raise independent individuals rather than enabling dependency
+This ongoing cycle of complaints can be frustrating and demoralizing for parents who’ve spent years guiding their teenagers.
+It’s disheartening to witness a lack of problem-solving skills despite all the effort poured into teaching better judgment.
+The urge to step in and fix things is strong, but the deeper desire is to raise independent, capable adults—not enable emotional dependency.

-Complaints left unchecked can spiral into destructive behaviors such as drug and alcohol abuse or even criminal activities, adding another layer of concern for parents striving to steer their teens toward responsible adulthood.
-Wouldn’t it be a relief if your teenager took responsibility for solving their own problems, allowing you to finally rest from the constant emotional strain?
+Complaints left unchecked can spiral into destructive behaviors: drug and alcohol abuse, self-sabotage, or even criminal activity.
+For parents doing everything they can to steer their children toward responsibility, this adds a heavy emotional burden.
+Wouldn’t it be a relief if your teenager began to take ownership of their life—allowing you, finally, to rest from the constant strain?

 Whenever your teenagers come at you with these complaints or “poor me” type concerns you say this: